datacarpentry/semester-biology/syllabus.md

 * Apply general data management and analysis concepts to other programming languages and database management systems

-### Course Project

-Projects offer an opportunity to work with bigger data-related computing tasks and learn specific computing tools you need for your research.
-Projects can involve programming, databases, or both.
-They should be on something you are excited about.

-As a rough guideline projects should represent ~30-40 hours of work.
-Some class time will be provided for working on projects.

-Get more details about the project from the [Projects Introduction]({{ site.baseurl}}/materials/projects).

 ### How this course relates to the Student Learning Outcomes in Wildlife Ecology and Conservation